 The nervous system has receptors that respond to stimuli (like heat, cold, pain, and itching) and tell your body how to respond to protect itself.
 Scientists are researching neurological conditions and what causes nerves to respond the way they do.

-An increasing number of studies are finding overlap in the neural responses of pain and itchiness.
+An increasing number of are finding overlap in the neural responses of pain and itchiness.
 This could result in breakthroughs for treating both chronic pain and itching.

 Fibromyalgia is a chronic condition with unknown cause that affects the muscles.
 The pain and fatigue in muscles from fibromyalgia may also cause muscle itch.
 Other symptoms of fibromyalgia include unexplained pain and weakness.